 - Disposal of Toxic Substances

 Boats may contain hazardous substances which need to be properly disposed of.
 In fact, it is illegal to unload any petroleum product in any body of water.
 Also, improper disposal of toxic substances is subject to criminal charges and penalties.

 Navigation and Maneuvering

 Just like on the road, there are traffic rules and regulations on waterways.
-Also, the right of way rules depends on the type and location of the vessel.
+Also, the right-of-way rules depend on the type and location of the vessel.
 In addition, it is important to know different navigation rules to avoid accidents on the water.

 Right of Way Rules

 Right-of-way rules vary according to location.
 Also, there are specific rules to follow based on your vessel’s location.

 - International Rules